 An on-site inspection is required anytime a program participant is receiving ESG financial assistance and moving into a new unit.
-(Financial assistance includes rental assistance, security deposit assistance, utility assistance, etc.) A housing unit inspection is not required for a program participant served with ESG prevention assistance in a unit in which the participant was already residing.
-Habitability inspections are also not required for persons receiving services only.
+(Financial assistance includes rental assistance, security deposit assistance, utility assistance, etc.) A housing unit inspection is still required for a program participant served with ESG prevention assistance in a unit in which the participant was already residing.